-2.13 Child Welfare Child Care
+2.12 Child Welfare Child Care

 Child care assistance may be provided if funding is available for a family that has an open Child Protective Services (CPS) treatment case or a child in an open foster care (FC) case.
+Cases in the investigative phase are not eligible to apply for child care.
+The case must be in an open/active status.
 Foster parents must be working, in school, training or have a verified disability.
 Specialized and Intensive Foster Care and Clinical Services (IFCCS) foster child care cases will also be approved on a case-by-case basis (follow exception criteria below).
 A child may also be in the process of being adopted, but the adoption has not been finalized.
 Services are provided to a child's family to prevent further abuse or neglect or to provide a stable and consistent routine for a child to compensate for stressful experiences.
 A child is eligible for child care through age 12.
 However, a child, 13 years old through age 18, who should not be left unsupervised or who has emotional problems may receive child care after the age of 12.
 Documentation should support the reasons child care is needed after age 12.